open-and-sustainable/prismaid/README.md

 prismAId offers a suite of tools using generative AI models to streamline systematic reviews of scientific literature.

-It provides simple-to-use, efficient, and replicable methods for analyzing research papers with no coding skills required.
+It provides simple-to-use, efficient, and replicable methods for screening and analyzing research papers with no coding skills required.

 ---